Azure/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: RMFR6 - Category: Composition

-Modules **SHOULD** implement a common interface for the optional features/extension resources:
+Modules **SHOULD** implement a common interface, e.g. the input's data structures and properties within them (objects/arrays/dictionaries/maps), for the optional features/extension resources:

 See: